loconomics/loconomics/docs/Tutorials to Get Started.md

 - Test any data you're using by placing console.log(data) in the .js file and reviewing using the browser's developer console

 ## Database & API changes
 We run a SQL Server 2008 R2 database hosted on Microsoft Azure.
-If you feel you need a copy of the dev database for development on your local machine, please contact @dani0198 or @iagosrl.
+If you feel you need a copy of the dev database for development on your local machine, please contact [@iagosrl](mailto:iagosrl@gmail.com) or [@dani0198](mailto:joshua.danielson@loconomics.com).

-Access is limited to those who can sign a Business Associate Agreement per our HIPAA Policy.
+Access to the Live database is limited to those who can sign a Business Associate Agreement per our HIPAA Policy.

 You should keep a copy of the dev database that runs on your local machine.
 Any changes to the dev database can be requested by placing a .sql file in web/_DBUpdate in your branch and @iagoSRL will review, approve, and upload changes when merging your branch into master.